WHAT IS EXCESS REIMBURSEMENT INSURANCE?

 Most car rental agreements apply an insurance excess, which is the amount you are responsible to pay towards repair costs if the rental vehicle suffers any damage.
 Excess Reimbursement is designed to repay you the amount of any excess or repair costs you have to pay under the terms of the rental agreement following damage to the rental vehicle.

-This insurance is underwritten by Jubilee, Lloyd’s Syndicate 5820 which is authorised and regulated by the Financial Services Authority (FSA number 226696).
-This information can be checked by visiting the FSA website (www.fsa.gov.uk/register
+This insurance is underwritten by Jubilee, Lloyd’s Syndicate 5820 which is authorised by the Prudential Regulatory Authority and regulated by the Financial Conduct Authority (reference number 226696) and the Prudential Regulatory Authority.
+This information can be checked by visiting the Financial Services Authority website (http://www.fsa.gov.uk/register